 Children's behaviour is exemplary.
 They know how to move safely through the nursery and start to take responsibility for their own behaviour.
 Children thoroughly enjoy spending time outdoors and the resources and activities provided to enhance their physical development and well-being are exceptional.
 Ongoing in-depth risk assessments ensure that any potential hazards are identified and minimised.
-Children learn about their own safety as staff incorporate gentle reminders of how to use resources safely as they play.
-They know the rules for play particularly outdoors and staff re-enforce these before children use the area.
+Children learn about their own safety as practitioners incorporate gentle reminders of how to use resources safely as they play.
+They know the rules for play particularly outdoors and practitioners re-enforce these before children use the area.
+Children are taught about keeping safe through discussions, role play, the activities that occur during Forest School and life topics.
+They have visitors to the nursery as in the local police and fire services.
 Children form very positive relationships with both adults and their peers, work happily alongside each other as they learn to share and take turns.
-They are extremely polite and use 'please' and 'thank you' as part of their normal daily routine.
-Children are very caring as they care for the nursery rabbit.
-They also have regular access to the 'Pre-Prep' nursery garden where there is an abundance of small animals as in rabbits, chickens, guinea pigs and the new ducklings to care for.
-This garden is a wonderful environment for children to explore and investigate the natural world.
-They have a real 'Mulberry Bush' for children to do ring games around.
-Practitioners model good social behaviour for children and offer them frequent praise.
+They have recently created a 'buddy stop' for if a child feels alone outside they can go to the buddy stop where they will be seen by other children who will ask them to join in to play with them.
+Practitioners have worked hard on this to encourage children to be caring towards each other.
+Children are extremely polite and use please and thank you as part of their normal daily routine.
+Practitioners' role model good social behaviour for children and offer them frequent praise.
 As a result, children gain a sense of self-esteem because they know that they are appreciated.
 Children's views are recognised and their interests form the basis of all planning.
-This is achieved by 'children's and parent's voice' displays in each room.
-Each child has their own 'photograph book' and they enjoy looking at these.
-This fosters their self-identity and extends their knowledge of the world as they talk and compare the photographs with their peers and practitioners.